Netherlands - Generic Functions for data exchange Implementation Guide

 Trust layer

 The trust layer defines techniques and governance to establish trust between entities.
-Each entity needs an identity in in the form of an identifier.
-In order to establish trust into an entity, a party must be able to verify the identifier of the entity.
-Some identifiers are easier to verify than other.
+Each entity needs to be referenced by an identifier.
+To establish trust into an entity, a verifier must be able to verify the ownership of the identifier by the entity.
+Some identifiers are easier to verify than others.
 Identifiers that can be verified are called verifiable identifiers (VIDs).
 How a verifier can verify a VID depends on the type of identifier.
 Identifiers can either be externally verified by an authority (XVIDs), or self-certifying (SCIDs).
 Many identifiers we know are externally verified, such as your phone number or bank account.
 Self-certifying identifiers can be verified by a verifier without the need of a third party.
-An example of a self-certifying identifier is a DID (Decentralized Identifier).
+An example category of a self-certifying identifier is DIDs (Decentralized Identifiers).

-Self-certifying identifiers are very useful in peer-to-peer scenarios, because they do not require a central authority to verify the identifier.
+Self-certifying identifiers are instrumental in peer-to-peer scenarios because they do not require a central authority to verify the identifier.
 This makes them suitable for use-cases where entities need to interact with each other without the need of a central authority.

 Once an entity has a verifiable identifier, it can use this identifier to link non-verifiable identifiers to its identity.
 This will be explained in the identity claims layer.